KLEC 261 / EU Regulation

 We build your KLM Royal Dutch Airlines-specific case

 We submit a formal EC261 claim letter to KLM's claims department in Amstelveen, citing the specific ECJ ruling that applies to your disruption.
 KLM's cooperative approach means most valid claims are paid within 4–6 weeks.
-If KLM rejects a valid claim, we escalate to the ILT (Dutch Human Environment and Transport Inspectorate) — their ADR decisions are binding and KLM's compliance rate exceeds 90%.
+If KLM rejects a valid claim, we escalate to the ILT (Dutch Human Environment and Transport Inspectorate) — their ADR decisions are binding and KLM's ADR process is available for escalation.

 Submission, escalation, and payment

-KLM payouts are typically processed within 5–7 business days of approval.
+KLM payouts are typically processed within a few business days of approval.
 KLM generally pays via bank transfer rather than travel vouchers.

 05Regulation & Jurisdiction